 *I love Pressfield's books and can recommend any 'Muse' to read them.
 But I can imagine you're short on cash (starving artist and all).
 As such, if the $5-$10 price is too high for you — which I understand (in many countries it's a day's work) — write me a ~500-word email explaining your situation, and I will buy you the book outright.

 Your Robot enables your Muse to be set free and flourish.

 Embracing your Robot and Muse as two sides of the same coin is profound.
 When you do this, alchemy happens.
 You start being able to bring about a change in your life and work that seemed impossible before.

 Big goals start to seem achievable.
 Unfounded criticism of your work turns into noise.
 You will take your profession seriously.
 Others will do so too.

-*Yes, the Fear keeps showing up every day, but when you overcome it once, you know you can do it again.)
+Yes, the Fear keeps showing up every day, Resistance does not yield the fight.
+But when you overcome it once, you know you can do so again.

-A Robot has some extra features on top of just ‘showing up every day’ (though, showing up is the most important one).
+A Robot has some extra features on top of just 'showing up every day,' even though, showing up is the most important one.

 - "A person who behaves in a mechanical or unemotional manner."